 Erimoupolis beach on Google Maps

-Erimoupolis is 10 10-minute drive north of Vai and about 30 minutes away from Sitia town.
-There is no local bus that can take you there.
+Erimoupolis is a 10-minute drive north of Vai and about 30 minutes from Sitia town.
+There is no local bus, so you’ll need a car.

 Best Hotels in Erimoupolis Beach

-There are no hotels around, and the area is very remote.
-You can stay at one of the best hotels around Vai and Sitia:
+There are no hotels around; stay at one of the best hotels near Vai and Sitia:

 Best Restaurants in Erimoupolis Beach